ArduPilot/ardupilot_wiki/copter/source/docs/solo_arducopter_upgrade.rst

 Hardware Requirements
 ^^^^^^^^^^^^^^^^^^^^^
 The Pixhawk 2.1 Green Cube (or a traditional Pixhawk 2.1 with the internal jumper set for 5 volts) is currently required for safe and reliable use of ArduCopter 3.5.0 and higher on a 3DR Solo.
-You can `purchase the Green Cube from ProfiCNC <http://www.proficnc.com/3dr-solo-accessories/79-the-cube.html>`_.
+You can purchase the Green Cube from `Jesters Drones <http://www.jestersdrones.org/store/index.php?rt=product%2Fproduct&path=68&product_id=126>`_ or directly from  `ProfiCNC <http://www.proficnc.com/3dr-solo-accessories/79-the-cube.html>`_.
 The Pixhawk 2.1 has significantly more advanced components.
 This includes 3 temperature controlled IMUs and the 5 volt signalling the Solo needs to operate safely.
 If you already have a Pixhawk 2.1 cube, you can set an internal solder jumper to 5 volt signalling and use it in your Solo.
 The Green Cube comes with this jumper pre-set for 5 volts.

 .. image:: ../images/solo_greencube.jpg
     :width: 45 %